 In the event of absenteeism or shift changes, the General Manager will ensure the continuity of work in accordance with the Repair Station Manuals.

 The General Manager may delegate all duties to any qualified assistant, as he/she deems necessary; however, such delegation does not relieve him/her of the overall responsibilities of the position.

+In the absence of the General Manager the Facility Managers for each site will assume the above duties.

 *These responsibilities will extend to all operating facilities under Alta Avionics, LLC.